AOSC-Dev/loong64-it/README.md

 loong64-it
 ===

-Quickly converts "old-world" `loongarch64` .deb packages to "new-world" `loong64` ones - this is useful for distributions such as Debian and deepin who insists that architecture names should be different between worlds.
+Quickly puns "old-world" `loongarch64` .deb packages to "new-world" `loong64` ones - this is useful for distributions such as Debian and deepin who insists that architecture names should be different between worlds.